 After their graduation in 1975, they moved to Lebanon and opened Lebanon Veterinary Clinic...which transformed into Southwest Virginia Veterinary Services in 1985 when they moved into a new building.
 The building has undergone extensive remodeling and additions, the latest in 2009.

-Dr. Peggy and Dr. Bayard share their home with 7 Jack Russell Terriers, 2 Russell Terriers and 2 Standard Poodles.
-Dr. Peggy's favorite pastime is working and playing in the yard with her dogs, planting flowers, landscaping, and playing the piano.
+Dr. Peggy and Dr. Bayard share their home with 4 Jack Russell Terriers, 2 Russell Terriers and 2 Standard Poodles.
+Dr. Peggy's favorite pastime is working and playing in the yard with her dogs, planting flowers, doing pastel drawings, and playing the piano.
 Dr. Peggy is rarely seen without at least a couple of her dogs, they travel with her almost everywhere.
 She also enjoys doing Agility Trials with her Standard Poodle, Just J and her Russell Terrier, Jenne.
-When not working at SVVS or gardening, Dr Peggy serves in th eleadership of various professional associations, including the Virginia Veterinary Medical Association (past president) and the American Animal Hospital Association (past president).
+When not working at SVVS or gardening, Dr Peggy serves in the leadership of various professional associations, including the Virginia Veterinary Medical Association (past president) and the American Animal Hospital Association (past president).

-She, husband Billy, and son, Mark, live in Lebanon with their seven dogs, five cats, and two turtles.
-Her son Mark attends Emory and Henry College, where he is a Math major with a Chemistry minor.
+She, husband Billy, and son, Mark, live in Lebanon with their five dogs, four cats, and two turtles.
+Her son Mark graduated Emory and Henry College, where he is a Math major with a Chemistry minor.
 She has two step daughters: Beth and husband Derrick live in Richlands with their two daughters and a son; Katie and husband Patrick live in Tazewell with their daughter.
 She is active in the Good Shepherd Catholic Church of Lebanon.
-In her spare time, Dr. Michelle also enjoys motorcycling, photography, traveling, reading, cooking for her family and relaxing at the lake with friends.
+In her spare time, Dr. Michelle also enjoys traveling, reading, cooking for her family and relaxing on the beach somewhere.